-3. Expand opportunities for faculty, staff, students and community partners to engage in programs connected to the Global Compact and Sustainable Development Goals
+2. Engage community partners in programs and efforts connected to the Global Compact and Sustainable Development Goals

-The Institute for a Sustainable Earth is hosting a 17 Rooms Event at Mason during the Fall of 2021, and in many ways this event will serve as a large-scale kickoff to greater engagement between faculty, staff, students, and community partners and the Global Compact and Sustainable Development Goals.
+The Institute for a Sustainable Earth hosted a 17 Rooms Event at Mason during the Fall of 2021, and in many ways that event was a large-scale kickoff to greater engagement between faculty, staff, students, and community partners and the Global Compact and Sustainable Development Goals.
+The newly launched Office of Community Engagement and Civic Learning is taking on the challenge of coordination and communication of efforts with community partners in order to better serve our community and advance shared goals.
 We look forward to using the momentum from this event and the intentional efforts of the Office of Sustainability and other campus collaborators to continue the reach of this work.
-In the Office of Community Engagement and Civic Learning we will be exploring connections between the SDG's and student civic engagement at the undergraduate level.